rdlowrey/auryn/README.md

 ###### Recursive Dependency Instantiation

-One of the Provider's key attributes is that it recursively traverses class dependency trees to instantiate objects.
-This is just a fancy way of saying, "if you instantiate object A which asks for object B, the Provider will instantiate any of object B's dependencies so that B can be instantiated and provided to A".
+One of the Injector's key attributes is that it recursively traverses class dependency trees to instantiate objects.
+This is just a fancy way of saying, "if you instantiate object A which asks for object B, the Injector will instantiate any of object B's dependencies so that B can be instantiated and provided to A".
 This is perhaps best understood with a simple example.
 Consider the following classes in which a `Car` asks for `Engine` and the `Engine` class has concrete dependencies of its
 own: